TristanWiley/So-Chat-Commander/README.md

 - /uncollapse
 - /giphy <Phrase/Word>

-So collapse and uncollapse are self explanatory, they take any onebox chat message (Wikipedia, SO Question/Answer,  Youtube, Image, etc.)
+So collapse and uncollapse are self-explanatory, they take any onebox chat message (Wikipedia, SO Question/Answer,  Youtube, Image, etc.)

 /giphy will send a Gifs to the chat according to anything you send after it.